barbgunter/ENC3241-portfoliobg/coverletter.md

 layout: default
 title: Cover Letter
 ---
-*This cover letter was completed as part of an assignment for ENC 3241-Writing for the Technical Professional coursework.*
+*This Cover Letter was completed as part of an assignment for ENC 3241-Writing for the Technical Professional coursework.*

 # Cover Letter